 CHARLES CROWLEY is a member of Sandler, Travis & Rosenberg, P.A., resident in the New York office.
+He is also a member of the firm's Operating Committee.
 As a nationally-recognized authority on international trade and business law, Mr. Crowley has substantial experience leading and directing global trade and customs practices.

 He concentrates his practice on assisting multinational corporations with a wide variety of customs and international trade activities, including international supply chain security and management, intellectual property rights, import/export process management, antidumping and countervailing duty matters, unfair trade actions and anti-corruption compliance.

 In addition, Mr. Crowley provides counsel to clients on customs issues such as first sale and other valuation matters, duty refunds and tax/tariff reductions, foreign-trade zones and customs audits.
 He also advises clients on penalty matters and brings considerable insight to these issues as a former attorney with U.S. Customs and Border Protection’s Office of Regulations and Rulings and as a licensed U.S. Customs Broker in good standing since 1999.

 Mr. Crowley currently devotes a significant amount of time working in Asia for various clients importing and exporting to the U.S. He is a leader on the firm’s initiative to address forced labor concerns via supply chain reviews, due diligence strategies, and proactive remediation.

 Among his clients are companies who import and export products such as food, textiles and apparel, electronics, high-technology equipment, pharmaceuticals, chemicals, automotive products, heavy equipment, steel, machinery, footwear and eyewear.
 In the textile and apparel industry, Mr. Crowley advises several large, well-known manufacturers and retailers.